Jallope History, Family Crest & Coats of Arms

 Early History of the Jallope family

 This web page shows only a small excerpt of our Jallope research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Jallope History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Jallope History in all our PDF Extended History products and printed products wherever possible.

 Jallope Spelling Variations

 Jallope has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Jallope have been found, including Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Jallope family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
-Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired...
-Another 37 words (3 lines of text) are included under the topic Early Jallope Notables in all our PDF Extended History products and printed products wherever possible.
+Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
+He built a windmill on the motte of the castle.
+Only...

+Another 53 words (4 lines of text) are included under the topic Early Jallope Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jallope family